Enjoying our puzzle hints?

 Definition: a type of movement or a piece of playground equipment

-Why it's tricky: can also refer to a type of dance or a change in direction
+Why it's tricky: can also refer to a style of music or dance

 BARRE